kylejones200/psis_4700_applied_ai/webslides/lecture3_Working-with-Text.md

 ## Cost of Text Errors

-Misclassification misroutes work.
+Misclassification misroutes work
-Misinterpretation misleads decisions.
+Misinterpretation misleads decisions
 Bias harms groups

 > This slide covers an important concept in applied AI.
 Understanding this material will help you evaluate opportunities and challenges when considering AI applications in your field.